vercel/modelfusion/docs/guide/function/generate-text.md

 Generates text using a [TextGenerationModel](/api/interfaces/TextGenerationModel) and a prompt.
 You can also stream the text if it is supported by the model.

-The prompt template depends on the model.
-For example, OpenAI text models expect a string prompt, and OpenAI chat models expect an array of chat messages.
-You can use [prompt templates](#prompt-format) to change the prompt template of a model.
+Your text generation prompt needs to match the model prompt style.
+The raw prompt style of each model is exposed by default.
+For example, OpenAI text models expect a string prompt, and OpenAI chat models expect an array of OpenAI chat messages.
+You can use other [prompt styles](#prompt-styles) by calling `.withTextPrompt()`, `.withInstructionPrompt()`, `.withChatPrompt()`, or `.withPromptTemplate()` on the model.

 ## Usage